rohinik22/sonna-admin-deploy/ADMIN_DASHBOARD.md

 1. **Access Admin Dashboard**:
    - Navigate to: `http://localhost:8081/admin`
-   - Use demo credentials to login
+   - Login with your configured admin credentials
    - Explore all dashboard features

 2. **Key Routes**: